Email FacebookTwitterMenu burgerClose thin

 Share

-Understanding how to invest with a health savings account (HSA) can provide an opportunity for individuals looking to save for medical expenses, while also building wealth.
-HSAs provide a triple tax advantage: your contributions are tax-deductible, your earnings grow tax-free and your withdrawals for qualified medical expenses are tax-free.
-When considering HSA investment options, you have a variety of choices, such as stocks, bonds, mutual funds and more.
-Some HSA providers may also offer pre-built investment portfolios that you can choose based on your risk tolerance and financial goals.
+When you understand how to invest with a health savings account (HSA), you have the opportunity to save for medical expenses while also building wealth.
+HSAs provide a triple tax advantage: your contributions are tax-deductible, earnings grow tax-free and withdrawals for qualified medical expenses are tax-free.
+When considering HSA investment options, you have a variety of choices, including stocks, bonds, and mutual funds.
+Some HSA providers may also offer pre-built investment portfolios based on your risk tolerance and financial goals.

-Do you need help with financial planning via an HSA or other retirement accounts?
-Speak with a financial advisor today.
+For help with financial planning via an HSA, consider speaking with a financial advisor.

 What Are HSAs?

-HSAs are not just for current medical expenses, as they can also be a strategic component of a larger retirement plan.
-After age 65, HSA funds can be withdrawn for non-medical expenses without penalty, though such withdrawals will be subject to income taxes, similar to pre-tax retirement accounts like a 401(k) or IRA.
-This feature makes HSAs a valuable supplemental savings tool, allowing individuals to save for both healthcare and general retirement needs at once.
+HSAs are not just for current medical expenses, either, as they can also be a strategic component of a larger retirement plan.
+After age 65, you can withdraw HSA funds for non-medical expenses without penalty, though such withdrawals will be subject to income taxes, similar to a 401(k) or IRA.
+This feature makes HSAs a valuable savings tool, allowing individuals to save for both healthcare and general retirement needs with just a single account.

 How to Start Investing With Your HSA

 To open an HSA, you must be enrolled in a high-deductible health plan (HDHP).
-Most banks, credit unions and financial institutions offer HSA accounts, and many health plans are also partnered with specific institutions where you can open one.
+Most banks, credit unions and financial institutions offer HSA accounts.
+Additionally, many health plans partner with special institutions to offer them.

-The process for opening and HSA is straightforward: you’ll need personal identification, proof of HDHP enrollment and possibly a minimum opening deposit.
+The process for opening an HSA is straightforward.
+You must provide personal identification and proof of HDHP enrollment, as well as a potential minimum opening deposit.
 Once your account is active, you can start contributing funds immediately.

 Investment Strategies for HSAs

-HSA investing typically starts with a basic cash account, similar to a traditional savings account, that offers often minimal interest-earning potential.
-However, the other half of your HSA is called an investment account, and it’s where you’ll actually invest the rest of your funds.
+HSA investing typically starts with a basic cash account with minimal interest-earning potential, similar to a traditional savings account.
+However, the other half of your HSA works as an investment account where you will actually invest your remaining funds.

 Drawbacks of Investing With an HSA

-One major drawback of an HSA is that to qualify for one, you must be enrolled in a HDHP.
-These plans typically have lower premiums, but higher out-of-pocket costs.
-This might not be suitable for everyone, especially those with regular medical expenses, so this requirement can be a barrier for some consumers.
+One major drawback of an HSA is that you must enroll in an HDHP to qualify.
+These plans typically have lower premiums but higher out-of-pocket costs.
+Therefore, they may not be suitable for everyone, especially those with regular medical expenses, making this requirement a barrier for some consumers.

 Investing With HSAs vs. 401(k)s and IRAs

-In addition, 401(k)s, while typically having fewer investment choices, benefit from employer matching contributions, which HSAs often don’t have.
-IRAs offer the broadest range of investment options, giving individuals more control over their retirement strategy, but again, IRAs lack the healthcare-specific perks.
+In addition, 401(k)s benefit from employer matching contributions, which HSAs often lack.
+IRAs offer the broadest range of investment options, giving individuals more control over their retirement strategy, but they lack the healthcare-specific perks of HSAs.

-Strategically using HSAs alongside 401(k)s and IRAs can be a beneficial route to look towards.
-For instance, you could contribute enough to your 401(k) to get employer matching, utilize an IRA for their investment flexibility and have an HSA for their unique tax benefits.
+Strategically using HSAs alongside 401(k)s and IRAs can be a beneficial approach.
+For instance, you can contribute enough to your 401(k) to receive employer matching, while also utilizing an IRA for investment flexibility and an HSA for tax benefits.

 Bottom Line

-For those considering HSA investment options, you’ll want to think about the account’s potential and downsides as part of your broader financial strategy.
-HSAs provide tax advantages such as tax-deductible contributions, tax-free growth and tax-free withdrawals for qualified medical expenses, which is hard to beat with any other tax-advantaged accounts.
-These also not only cover immediate healthcare costs, but also serve as a strategic investment option for long-term growth.
+For those considering HSA investment options, first consider the account’s advantages and disadvantages as part of your broader financial strategy.
+HSAs provide tax advantages such as tax-deductible contributions, tax-free growth and tax-free withdrawals for qualified medical expenses, making them a standout among other tax-advantaged accounts.
+HSAs not only cover immediate healthcare costs but they also serve as a strategic investment option for long-term growth.

 Tips for Managing Your Retirement Money

 • A financial advisor can help you with managing many types of investments, even they’re in an HSA.
 Finding a financial advisor doesn’t have to be hard.
-SmartAsset’s free tool matches you with up to three vetted financial advisors who serve your area, and you can have a free introductory call with your advisor matches to decide which one you feel is right for you.
+SmartAsset’s free tool matches you with vetted financial advisors who serve your area.
+You can have a free introductory call with your advisor matches to decide which one you feel is right for you.
 If you’re ready to find an advisor who can help you achieve your financial goals, get started now.

 • There are a number of different ways you can manage your money before and during retirement.
 Here are a wide range of different retirement strategies you can check out.